fjodor-rybakov/discord-nestjs/README.md

 - `webhook` - connecting with webhook
   - `webhookId` \* - webhook id
   - `webhookToken` \* - webhook token
+- `usePipes` - list of pipes that will be applied to all handlers with `@Content` decorator(With class type, except for string type)
+- `useGuards` - list of guards that will be applied to all handlers
 - you can also set all options as for the client from the "discord.js" library

 #### 💡 Example